 - Which debt solution is best for me?
 To know, read through below articles.
 Click:

-What are the advantages of an IVA?
+What are the advantages?

 Stability - As the repayments made are calculated after essential expenses are accounted for, there is no danger of not being able to pay the essential bills or buy food for the week.
 Unless there is a significant change in financial circumstances, the repayments should always remain the same.

 What are the disadvantages?